Ebnater/jmusicbot-docker/README.md

 This guide will help you set up JMusicBot using Docker.
 Follow the instructions below to get started.

+> [!IMPORTANT]
+> This version is forked from SeVile's MusicBot in order to temporarily fix older Version of lavalink
+> Visit his [Github Repo](https://github.com/SeVile/MusicBot) for more information

 ## Prerequisites

 - Docker installed on your system